ChrisWhealy/wasm_sha256/README.md

 However, when I attempted to use [`Wasmer`](https://wasmer.io) as the host environment, the WASM module did not function as expected due to some differences that I was unaware of.

 This update accounts for those differences.
-However, in making these changes, I needed to implement some debug/trace functionality within the WASM module, which in turn, bloated the size of the binary to an enormous 3Kb (🤣)
+However, in making these changes, I needed to implement some debug/trace functionality within the WASM module, which in turn, bloated the size of the binary to an enormous 2.7Kb (🤣)

-It was less than half of that before...
+It was less than half that before...

 ---